golemfactory/golem-architecture/specs/deposits.md

 1. Funder creates deposit using createDeposit function getting deposit ID.
 2. Funder sends deposit ID to Spender.
 3. Spender uses deposit ID to create allocation on yagna.
-4. Spender start processing tasks (agreemets with Providers)
+4. Spender start processing tasks (agreements with Providers)
 5. Funder can extend deposit using extendDeposit function.
-6. Spender can ammend allocation using deposit ID.
+6. Spender can amend allocation using deposit ID.
 7. Spender when finished can close deposit using closeDeposit function.
-8. Alternatevily if Spender fail to close allocation Funder can terminate deposit using terminateDeposit function after validTo date elapses.
+8. Alternatively if Spender fail to close allocation Funder can terminate deposit using terminateDeposit function after validTo date elapses.

 ### Example usage flow chart